jacoblapworth/akahu-sdk-swift/README.md

 `size`: (One of: ['small', 'medium', 'large'], Optional, default: 'medium') The size of the avatar.

 `identifier`: (String, Optional) A unique string that will be used to generate the colour of the avatar.
 Note that if `identifier` is not supplied, `value` will be used in its place.
 Doing this is not recommended since if different entities with the same value exist, they will end up looking identical.

 `className`: (String, Optional) Any custom CSS class(es) you want to add to this component

+`onError`: (Function, Optional) Error handler if the image does not load.
+If no `imageUrl` prop is provided but `onError` is, then the `onError` function will be ignored.